-Understanding and Applying GAAP for Nonprofits: FAQ Guide
+Understanding & Applying GAAP for Nonprofits: FAQ Guide

-Nonprofit accounting is unique in both its purpose and execution.
-While for-profit organizations orient their accounting practices around the goal of turning a profit, nonprofits’ main goal in accounting is financial transparency with donors, stakeholders, and the government.
-This allows these organizations to remain tax-exempt and use their revenue to effectively further their missions.
+Nonprofit accounting is unique in both its purpose and its execution.
+While for-profit organizations' primary accounting goal is profitability, your nonprofit's focus should be on accountability to donors, stakeholders, and the government.
+This shift in priorities allows your organization to remain tax-exempt and use its revenue more effectively to make a difference.

 - What are the Generally Accepted Accounting Principles?